What you need to know about SSL Certificates:

 What is a SSL Certificate?

-Have you ever noticed how sometimes websites start with “http://” and then sometimes they start with “https://” and have a green padlock nearby?
+Have you ever noticed how sometimes websites start with “http://” and then sometimes they start with “https://”?
 If you have, you’ve seen the end result of an SSL certificate.
-But what you haven’t seen is what goes on behind the scenes.
+Today, HTTPS connections use Transport Layer Security (TLS), the modern successor to SSL.
+The industry still says “SSL certificate,” but your browser actually negotiates TLS (typically TLS 1.2 or TLS 1.3) to encrypt the connection.

 Why Do You Need an SSL Certificate?